Emissaries of Evil: The Kingpin's Emissaries of Evil

-The third Emissaries of Evil was recruited by the Kingpin (who was briefly active in France), and consisted of La Concierge, the Stilt-Man and Synapse.
-Daredevil (whose memories had been reprogrammed by S.H.I.E.L.D. to pose as undercover agent Laurent Levasseur) ended up fighting the Emissaries of Evil while undercover.
-During a battle with the Kingpin and his henchmen, "Laurent" regained his memories of being Matt Murdock and Daredevil.
-S.H.I.E.L.D. and Foggy Nelson finally caught up with Matt Murdock and he lost his temporary eyesight as he prepared to return to his normal life.
-When the Kingpin and the Emissaries of Evil tried to frame a Middle Eastern man for terrorism so that the Kingpin could get his hands on a shipment of weapons, Matt Murdock defended the patsy and won in court.
-Daredevil took on the Emissaries of Evil in order to foil the Kingpin's scheme and managed to defeat them.
+The third Emissaries of Evil is assembled by Kingpin and consists of La Concierge, Stilt-Man and Synapse.
+Daredevil (whose memories had been reprogrammed by S.H.I.E.L.D. to pose as undercover agent Laurent Levasseur) ends up fighting the Emissaries of Evil while undercover.
+During a battle with the Kingpin and his henchmen, Levasseur regains his memories.
+Kingpin and the Emissaries of Evil attempt to frame a Middle Eastern man for terrorism in a bid to claim a shipment of weapons, but Daredevil successfully defends the man in court.
+Daredevil takes on the Emissaries of Evil to foil Kingpin's scheme and manages to defeat them.